Neene Bari Neene

 Neene Bari Neene is a studio album by singer Sonu Nigam.
 It was released in 2009, and was produced by Ashok Kheny, composed by Mano Murthy, and its lyrics were written by lyricist and writer Jayanth Kaikini.

+Reception

+A critic from Bangalore Mirror wrote, "Mano may have exhausted an year’s stock of love ditties here, but along with lyricist Jayanth Kaikini and Sonu Nigam, he produces a consistently ballad’ish album reminiscent of Sonu’s Deewana and Jaan.